fybrik/fybrik/site/docs/contribute/build-test.md

 As Fybrik can run in a multi-cluster environment there is also a test environment that can be used that simulates this scenario.
-Using kind one can spin up two separate kubernetes clusters with differnt contexts and develop and test in these.
+Using kind one can spin up two separate kubernetes clusters with different contexts and develop and test in these.

 Two kind clusters that share the same kind-registry can be set up using:
 ```bash